Skip to content

 We structured the engagement as a five-month Walk phase, preceded by a three-week Crawl that produced a market-by-market compliance and analytics maturity map.
 The map scored each market across six dimensions: consent architecture, tag governance, data residency, attribution model quality, media signal quality, and reporting consistency.

-The results established a clear prioritisation: KSA was the highest compliance risk; Egypt and UAE had the greatest media efficiency opportunity; Kuwait, Bahrain, and Oman could be rolled out from a template once the lead markets were done.
+The results established a clear prioritisation: KSA was the highest compliance risk; Egypt had the greatest media-efficiency opportunity; remaining markets could be rolled out from a template once the lead markets were done.

 The Walk phase ran in three concurrent workstreams:

-Consent and data governance layer — We deployed a server-side GTM architecture in a UAE and KSA-resident cloud environment, eliminating client-side third-party data egress.
-A centralised Consent Management Platform was configured with Arabic and English variants for each market, storing consent records in a PDPL-compliant audit log.
+1. Consent and data governance layer — We deployed a server-side GTM architecture in a PDPL-resident cloud environment, eliminating client-side third-party data egress.
+A centralised Consent Management Platform was configured with Arabic and English variants per market, storing consent records in an auditable log.
 All downstream tags — Google, Meta, TikTok, Snapchat, DV360 — were wired through the server-side container, with consent signals enforced at the pipeline level.

-GA4 and analytics normalisation — We rebuilt the GA4 implementation across all six markets to a single, versioned event schema.
+2. GA4 and analytics normalisation — We rebuilt the GA4 implementation across the regional markets to a single, versioned event schema.
 Custom dimensions mapped brand, market, campaign type, and product category consistently — enabling cross-market reporting for the first time.
-BigQuery export and a Looker Studio cross-market dashboard replaced six disconnected local reports.
+BigQuery export and a Looker Studio cross-market dashboard replaced disconnected local reports.

 The Outcomes

-- Cross-market reporting deployed for the first time — the regional marketing director can now review brand performance across all six markets in a single dashboard, segmented by brand, channel, and market.
+• Cross-market reporting deployed for the first time — regional marketing can now review brand performance across markets in a single dashboard, segmented by brand, channel, and market.

-- A leaner tracking layer — the server-side migration eliminated redundant client-side scripts, improving site performance across the six market websites.
+• A leaner tracking layer — the server-side migration eliminated redundant client-side scripts, improving site performance across the market websites.

-The governance framework is now the regional standard for all new Perfetti van Melle MEA market activations, giving each new market a template to onboard against rather than a bespoke build.
+The governance framework now gives each new Perfetti van Melle MEA market activation a template to onboard against rather than a bespoke build.